-- > Implement environmentally effective standards for compensatory mitigation that are based on best available science and incorporate key National Research Council recommendations for improving the success of compensatory mitigation; - ➤ Create a "level playing field" among the three compensatory mitigation mechanisms through equivalent standards and greater accountability, so that providers of timely, high-quality mitigation are preferred, because there is greater assurance that the compensatory mitigation will be successful; - ➤ Increase the efficiency and predictability of the process of proposing compensatory mitigation and approving new mitigation banks and in-lieu fee (ILF) programs; and - Enhance public participation in compensatory mitigation decision-making.
+- Implement environmentally effective standards for compensatory mitigation that are based on best available science and incorporate key National Research Council recommendations for improving the success of compensatory mitigation; - Create a "level playing field" among the three compensatory mitigation mechanisms through equivalent standards and greater accountability, so that providers of timely, high-quality mitigation are preferred, because there is greater assurance that the compensatory mitigation will be successful; - Increase the efficiency and predictability of the process of proposing compensatory mitigation and approving new mitigation banks and in-lieu fee (ILF) programs; and - Enhance public participation in compensatory mitigation decision-making.

 The most significant change required by the Mitigation Rule is that projects provided by all three compensation mechanisms (i.e., permittee-responsible compensatory mitigation, mitigation banks, and ILF mitigation) must have mitigation plans, which include the same 12 fundamental components: objectives; site selection criteria; site protection instruments (e.g., conservation easements); baseline information (for impact and compensation sites); credit determination methodology; mitigation work plan; maintenance plan; ecological performance standards; monitoring requirements; long-term management plan; adaptive management plan; and financial assurances.
 In addition, the Mitigation Rule requires a watershed approach to locating mitigation.
 The Mitigation Rule also changes the hierarchy of acceptable mitigation projects.
 The most preferred option is mitigation bank credits, which are usually in place before the activity is permitted.
 ILF program credits are second in the preference hierarchy, as they may involve larger, more ecologically valuable compensatory mitigation projects as compared to permittee-responsible mitigation.
-Permittee-responsible mitigation is the third option.
+Permittee-responsible mitigation is generally the third option.
+If a mitigation project is shown to be "environmentally preferable", it may move up in the order of preference.